BarakChamo/rc455/README.md

 <br/>

-It's a 25-key, 3-oscillator additive synthesizer.
+This is a 25-key, 3-oscillator additive synthesizer.
 It features:
 * Key-mapped control with keyboard and MIDI(!) support.
 * 5 octave transposition range.
 * Unlimited polyphony.